locnnil/workshop/docs/how-to/moving-projects.rst

 Before launch
 -------------

-A workshop that you didn't :command:`launch` is just a definition file that behaves like any good file should.
+A workshop that you didn't launch is just a definition file that behaves like any good file should.
 Things change *after* you run :command:`workshop launch`: